 Meaning

-In the quote “Since I’ve been pregnant, I’ve lost my taste for fast food.
+The message behind “Since I’ve been pregnant, I’ve lost my taste for fast food.
 I used to be the biggest McDonald’s junkie and now I don’t like it anymore.
-I used to be the biggest fast-food connoisseur, and now I’ve really lost my taste for it.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+I used to be the biggest fast-food connoisseur, and now I’ve really lost my taste for it.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme